 [KANSAS FLINT HILLS] — Out in the middle of Kansas lies the Flint Hills, hundreds of thousands of acres of treeless, rolling hills with few fences and even fewer people, houses or signs of man.
 For generations these hills have remained the same, the soil to thick with rocks and limestone, they’ve never been plowed.
 Some of those thousands of acres have been preserved in the National Tallgrass Prairie Preserve, owned by the Nature Conservancy and co-managed with the National Park Service, you can visit the original homestead house and walk its open lands.
 See some buffalo and feel the wind.
 It is almost zen like in it’s emptiness and calm.
 You should go here. #tallgrassprairie #flinthills

 [KANSAS FLINT HILLS] — In the middle of Kansas, the breadbasket of the US, lies the Flint Hills — hundreds of thousands of acres of tallgrass prairies, open rangeland with very few trees, even less fences and the best grazing land in the country.
 The Flying W Ranch and the Clover Cliff Ranch in Chase County, Kansas has put on this cool shindig with their cousins and neighbors since ’96.
 Called Flames in the Flint Hills, they attract a couple of hundred people from all over the country every year.
-Do they need all these city slickers to help them light the prairie on fire?
-No. But they started this as a way to spread their ranching heritage, educate about this centuries-old practice and even let people
+The Flying W is a 7,000 acre working cattle ranch, with about 50 horses, hundreds of cattle, bunkhouses for guests and cool events all throughout the year.
+Every summer, ranchers ship cattle from as far away as

 [GATEWAY, COLORADO] — Okay, where the hell did this place come from?
 Gateway Canyons Resort.
 Out of nowhere this over-the-top resort has popped out of the blue over the last couple of years.
 Once the private ranch of the founder of the Discovery Channel, he has slowly built this from a small, in-the-know conference center with a handful of rooms into a full-on resort, adding chunks of rooms and facilities each year until it is now one of the best resorts I’ve been to in the U.S. This is Colorado??
 I thought it was all about mountains and skiing?
 Yup.
 But then there’s here.
 Gateway Canyons.
 Western Colorado is a blurred line into the canyony parts of Utah.
 An hour south of ridgy Grand Junction